dwane-gard/system_health/README.md

 # system_health

-Python script to display system, server and endpoint health either as an curses ui.
+Python script to display system, server and endpoint health as an curses ui.

 ## Requirements:
 - Linux Operationg System